Outstanding places with cryptozoological phenomena around the world

 - Khumjung Monastery – Nepal, Sagarmatha.
 In this monastery is located a purported scalp of yeti.
 Research shows that it is a fake made of Himalayan serow skin.

 - Lake Labynkyr Monster – Russia, Sakha Republic.
-Local Yakuts tell legends about fierce, giant animal who lives in this lake.
+Local Yakuts tell legends about a fierce, giant animal who lives in this lake.
 Geologists have noticed this animal in 1953 and later there have appeared unusual legends about the charms of this lake.

 - Mae Charim Yeties – Thailand, North.
 Local people frequently have met enormous, hairy and black creatures in this remote, mountainous area of Thailand.
-According to some stories local people never leave their villages after the dark due to these aggressive animals.
+According to some stories, local people never leave their villages after the dark due to these aggressive animals.

 - Mande Burung near Balpakram, Garo Hills – India, Meghalaya.
 Many local people are convinced that in the extensive subtropical forest in Garo Hills live large (some 3 m tall), man-like creatures which are covered with hair.
 Especially frequently these animals are seen in a forested canyon near Balpakram.

 - Pangboche Monastery and Pangboche Hand – Nepal, Sagarmatha.
-In this monastery was located a hand of dead, unknown creature, a hominid which was not human.
+In this monastery was located a hand of an unknown creature, a hominid which was not human.
 Parts of hand were stolen in 1959, the remaining parts disappeared in 1999.

 - Peppara Forest and Kallanas – India, Kerala.
 A population of suspected dwarf elephants reportedly lives in this forest.
 Here lives the common Asian elephant (Elephas maximus) but local people are convinced that considerably smaller elephants – Kallanas – hide from the common elephants further up in the mountains.
 Maximum height of Kallanas is 1.5 m.

 - Sakteng Wildlife Sanctuary – Bhutan, Trashigang.
 Gorgeous primeval forest in Himalaya, mostly – temperate forest and subalpine ecosystems.
-One of the reasons for the creation of this sanctuary is protection of migoi – man-like cryptid, whose existence has not been proved but local people are convinced that it exists.
+One of the reasons for the creation of this sanctuary is the protection of migoi – man-like cryptid, whose existence has not been proved but local people are convinced that it exists.

 - Shennongjia white animals – China, Hubei.
-Virgin montane forest with very high diversity of plants and animals.
-This is ancient forest with little climatic change since the Jurassic period.
+Virgin montane forest with a very high diversity of plants and animals.
+This is an ancient forest with little climatic change since the Jurassic period.
 As a result here live many ancient species.
-Peculiar are the many reported sightings of diverse white animals – bears (Bai-Xiong), snakes, monkeys, deer, crows, weasels.
+Peculiar is the many reported sightings of diverse white animals – bears (Bai-Xiong), snakes, monkeys, deer, crows, weasels.
 Many local people have reported sightings of big human-like animals.

 - Shishi-Kuh Valley – Pakistan, Khyber Pakhtunkhwa.
-Area where many researchers and local people have spotted footprints and sounds made by unknown animals.
+An area where many researchers and local people have spotted footprints and sounds made by unknown animals.
 Many local people often have seen an ape-like creature which is similar to Neanderthal man.
 This animal is called Barmanu and it has been spotted in other areas too.

 Australia and Oceania

 - Ropen of Umboi Island – Papua New Guinea, Umboi Island, Morobe Province.
 According to tales and legends sometimes here is seen a featherless, enormous flying creature.
 In the night, while flying, it is glowing for several seconds.
-It is seen in other parts of Papua New Guinea as well but most frequent it is in Umboi.
+It is seen in other parts of Papua New Guinea as well but most frequently it is in Umboi.
 Some believe that this might be a flying reptile similar to pterosaur.

 - Kakamora caves (Kakangora caves) – Solomon Islands, Makira-Ulawa.
 Legendary, inaccessible caves, where, according to locals, live Kakamora people – ancient dwarf people, just one meter tall, walking naked and endowed with incredible strength.
 Many believe that these people still exist.

 - Lake Murray Monster – Papua New Guinea, Western Province.
 Over the last 10 years in Lake Murray repeatedly has been spotted enormous carnivore, a reptile which is named Au Angi-Angi.
-It is similar to Theropoda dynosaurs.
+It is similar to Theropoda dinosaurs.